Sign into your account

 He has been with Kaleida Health since its inception in 1998.
 He previously served as vice president for ambulatory services and business development, director of ambulatory services, manager of quality improvement and director of Kaleida Health’s ambulatory surgery center in Williamsville.

-Boyd has a Master of Business Administration with a concentration in corporate finance and healthcare systems management from the University at Buffalo.
+Boyd has a Master of Business Administration degree with a concentration in corporate finance and healthcare systems management from the University at Buffalo.
 He also holds a Bachelor of Arts degree in community mental health and psychology from UB.

 Rodney Buchanan, MSN, RN, CFRN